2020 Sectional Championship Tournament Host Requirements

 Sectional Championship Tournaments (SCTs) will be held on Saturday, February 8 and Sunday, February 9, 2020.
 (NAQT expects most SCTs to be limited to one, not both, of those days.)

 SCTs in North America must use NAQT’s registration system.

 Rules and Format

-SCTs must be run according to NAQT rules; they must be untimed.
+SCTs must be run according to NAQT rules; they must be untimed with 11-question halves.